Updated 04/12/22: Updated this guide with the most recent information about Apple Cash.

-When iOS 11 landed in 2017, it came without of its most anticipated features: Apple Cash.
-Similar to Venmo or Square Cash, Apple Cash lets you instantly send money to another iOS user.
+When iOS 11 landed in 2017, it came with Apple’s first major foray into financial transactions: Apple Cash.
+Similar to Venmo or Cash App, Apple Cash lets you instantly send money to another iOS user.
 You don’t even need a new app, as it’s built right into iMessage.
-Apple Cash was released a few months later as part of iOS 11.2.
+Apple Cash was released as part of iOS 11.2.

 It’s an incredibly easy way to send person-to-person money, but it does have a few caveats you’ll need to be aware of.
 Here’s what you need to know about setting up and using it.